 - The scientific evidence must permit conclusions or convincing arguments based on established medical facts concerning the effect of the technology on medical outcomes such as length of life, quality of life and/or functional ability.

-Family Health Center administration and the Family Health Center Board of Directors are responsible for the final determination of inclusion in the benefit package for health care services, behavioral health, procedures, medical equipment and supplies.
+The Security Health Plan Utilization Management Work Group and Policy and Procedure Committee is responsible for the final determination of inclusion in the benefit package for health care services, behavioral health, procedures, medical equipment and supplies.